-Thinking oatmeal is completely off limits when you’re on the ketogenic diet?
+Think oatmeal is completely off-limits when you’re on the ketogenic diet?

-You can always have keto noatmeal.
-With this recipe you never have to worry about feeling deprived of this go-to breakfast comfort food.
-This meal is sure to keep you in ketosis with it’s shocking macronutrients of only one gram of net carbs and 44 grams of fat per one serving.
+With this recipe for “noatmeal,” you never have to worry about feeling deprived of this go-to breakfast comfort food.
+This meal is sure to keep you in ketosis with its incredible nutrition facts — it has only one gram of net carbs and 44 grams of fat per one serving.

 Those macros are hard to beat.

-So what’s in this Keto N’ Oatmeal that gives it that comforting taste of oatmeal while keeping your body in ketosis?
+So what’s in this keto oatmeal that gives it that comforting taste of oatmeal while keeping your body in ketosis?

 Why Are Hemp Hearts So Beneficial to Your Health?

 One of the main ingredients in noatmeal is hemp hearts.
 They add bulk to keto oatmeal, taste amazing, and are loaded with health benefits.